JehanneOS/jehanne/POLITICS.md

 # Social goals of Jehanne

-Jehanne is an educational tool: I want people to learn to admin and program it.
+Jehanne is an educational tool: I want people to learn how to admin, program and extend it.

 To this aim I want to build the simplest possible distributed operating system that can provide all the services people expect